iamprogrammerlk/ChromeThemeForProgrammers/README.md

 # Chrome Theme For Programmers
 The best Chrome theme for programmers.

-# Download and add a Chrome theme in Chrome 75+
+# Download and install Chrome theme in Chrome 75+
 ## Manual Install

 !
 Note: this may not works on Mac OS.